Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 ### Nodes

-A node is essentially a container of reference and data.
+A node is essentially a container of reference and anchor of data.
 EVERYTHING IS A NODE.

 Nodes themselves should provide complete description to where to find (the protocol) and which class/function the node is referring to.
 From the perspective of Core Engine, it's not necessary to tell which modules/mega-packages to import - because such information is available completely from node definitions themselves alone.